ToolJet/ToolJet/plugins/README.md

 - right now imported "all" packages from index.ts
 - in future add babel-plugin-import to get only required modules for a application where datasources are received from api
 - ex: ["gcs", "postgres"] this can be a form of response from api on the client and on the fly gotta import "only" these modules

+# Breaking changes
+- globalThis in mssql cacheConnection helper might not work fine
+- mongodb name changed to mongo as cannot have npm package name and package name as same